demisto/content-docs/docs/integrations/api-execution-metrics.md

     command_results.append(execution_metrics.metrics)
 ```

-If an item has been scheduled and upon exhausting the permitted retries, a `TimeoutError` metric will automatically be reported for the quantity of `ItemsRemaining` that are reported in the Scheduled Command.
+If an item has been scheduled and after exhausting the permitted retries, a `TimeoutError` metric is automatically reported for the quantity of `ItemsRemaining`, which is reported in the Scheduled Command.
 ## Dashboards
-API Execution Metric reporting was implemented in order to present the information via a dashboard to help provide insight into an integration's usage of an API service.
+API Execution Metric reporting was implemented to present the information via a dashboard to help provide insight into an integration's usage of an API service.

 In general, if your integration is using a service where the results of the API calls may be of importance to determine usage, it is best practice to also include a widget in the content pack.

 ## Permitted Metric Types
-Each metric type results in additional metric records being created in telemetry database.
+Each metric type results in additional metric records being created in the telemetry database.
 To prevent excessive records from being created, metric types other than those defined in the default list are automatically converted to a `GeneralError`.

 | Metric Type  | Description                               |
 |--------------|-------------------------------------------|